pypa/packaging.python.org/source/guides/installing-scientific-packages.rst

 ----------------------------------------

-`Anaconda <https://www.anaconda.com/download/>`_ is a Python distribution published by Continuum Analytics.
-It is a stable collection of Open Source packages for big data and scientific use.
+`Anaconda <https://www.anaconda.com/download/>`_ is a Python distribution published by Anaconda, Inc. It is a stable collection of Open Source packages for big data and scientific use.
 As of the 5.0 release of Anaconda, about 200 packages are installed by default, and a total of 400-500 can be installed and updated from the Anaconda repository.